EvictionLab/eviction-lab-website/content/updates/research/assessing-state-eviction-prevention-policies-in-response-to-covid-19/index.md

 The COVID-19 pandemic is the first time that eviction moratoria have been established on a nationwide scale.
 It is essential that we fully understand the measures that were implemented in response to the pandemic.
 Doing so ensures that we know what tools are available the next time we face an emergency, and so that we can evaluate which of these policies work best.
 The framework that we lay out here provides researchers and practitioners alike with the tools to advance, evaluate, and refine comprehensive renter protection strategies.
 Understanding and improving these tools serves to safeguard the communities most impacted by public health or other emergencies from housing loss and associated harms.

+{{< blogfootnotes

+"As of June 15, 2022, two moratoria will still be in effect, with the longest, in California, lasting 810 days."

+"Four states—Florida, New Mexico, Tennessee, and Washington—initially restricted the moratoria to nonpayment of rent evictions, and three others—Arizona, Maryland, and Utah—required tenants to demonstrate COVID-19 hardship, typically defined as wage loss or health conditions related to the pandemic.
+California and Nebraska initially imposed both restrictions."

+>}}